Story by Sara Carbone, CollectiveSun Content Marketing Manager

 Last, but certainly not least, do your due diligence and take COVID transportation and destination regulations into account for your trips.
 It’s tempting to dive right back into the beautiful world that we work so hard to sustain, but we should also be mindful of those who have not been fully vaccinated.
-With only 50% of the U.S. population and 10% of the entire world population fully vaccinated, it’s up to all of us to keep everyone healthy and our world green!
+With vaccination rates slowly growing, it’s up to all of us to keep everyone healthy and our world green!

 So, now that you are finally able to travel again can you align your desire to care for the world and its people with the choices you make?
 Given the plethora of sustainable options resulting from the host of businesses and individuals around the world looking to address our climate crisis, the answer is a resounding yes!

 If you are a Nonprofit organization interested in learning more about solar, or are looking to launch a solar project with a Nonprofit organization, please contact our VP of Sales, Matt Brennan who can answer any of your questions.